Bentonville, Arkansas: Historic districts and properties

 Bentonville contains over 30 listings on the National Register of Historic Places (NRHP), the official federal list of districts, sites, buildings, structures, and objects deemed worthy of preservation.

 The city contains two residential historic districts, the Third Street Historic District and West Central Avenue Historic District.
 Both districts contain historic residences notable for their architectural styles and contributions to the city's early history.
 Together, over 40 houses are listed as contributing properties.
 Preeminent individual residential listings within the historic districts include the Craig-Bryan House, Elliott House, James A. Rice House and the Rice House on "A" Street.
 Residential listing elsewhere in the city include the Peel Mansion Museum, Stroud House and Col. Young House.

 Also included in the NRHP are historic public structures, such as the Benton County Courthouse, Benton County Jail, Bentonville High School, commercial structures such as the Benton County National Bank, Massey Hotel, Roy's Office Supply Building, and the Terry Block Building, and two cemeteries.

 Additionally, a confederate monument installed in 1908 by a local United Daughters of the Confederacy chapter.
-On June 1, 2020, local residents held a non-violent demonstration at the statue in solidarity with the Black Lives Matter movement, until later that night, when the Benton County Sheriff's "mobile field force" ended the demonstration by deploying tear-gas on the assembled crowd and arresting several people.
-The statue was later removed in September 2020.
+On June 1, 2020, local residents held a non-violent demonstration at the statue in solidarity with the Black Lives Matter movement, until later that night, when the Benton County Sheriff's "mobile field force" ended the demonstration by deploying tear gas on the assembled crowd and arresting several people.
+The statue was removed from the square in September 2020 and relocated to the new privately held James H. Berry Park in July 2023.